-The cyber-security issues of smart-grids has a significant body of research dedicated to it, as power has long been considered critical national infrastructure (Khurana, Hadley, Lu, & Fincke, 2010) (Tan, De, Song, Yang, & Das, 2017).
+The cyber-security issues of smart-grids has a significant body of research dedicated to it, as power has long been considered critical national infrastructure (Khurana, et al., 2010) (Tan, et al., 2017).
 While an attack on the wider power grid would result in a port losing power, which satisfies the first scenario, which the authors called Pilot1 in Cyber-MAR and Section 1 and detail further in this section, this is not a port-specific attack and therefore less interesting when assessing port risks.
 Instead, this paper will be focusing on the less explored attack scenario where the port is specifically targeted.
 This scenario defines the separation between the larger national grid infrastructure and 'the port' at the local step down transformer(s), as shown in Figure 1.